surbhimotghare/oncall-lens/README.md

 ---

-**Oncall Lens** - Making incident response faster, smarter, and more reliable with AI-powered analysis and advanced retrieval techniques.
+**Oncall Lens** - Making incident response faster, smarter, and more reliable with AI-powered multi-agent analysis and advanced retrieval techniques.